Ensighten/jqueryp/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

-_Also, please don't edit files in the "dist" subdirectory as they are generated via grunt.
+_Also, please don't edit files in the "dist" or "stage" subdirectories as they are generated via grunt.
 You'll find source code in the "lib" subdirectory!_

-## Release History
-_(Nothing yet)_

 ## License
 Copyright (c) 2012 Ensighten